totemstan/_service/README.md

 	bash maint.sh os_upgrade

-After your OS has been upgraded, you may install
+After your OS has been upgraded, you create a `debe` (full-function) or a `totem` (barebones) installation

 	bash maint.sh [debe || totem] install

-to create a `debe` (full-function) or a `totem` (barebones) installation, as desired.
+as desired.

-Your installation is then configured for a desired run-mode and started using
+Your installation is then configured for a desired run-mode

 	bash maint.sh config [admin || prot || oper]

+and required database/app services are started

 	bash maint.sh [debe || totem] start

 # FEDERATED TOTEM